 Although spring sampling ensures that there is sufficient water flow to sample all available habitats, it may erroneously characterize ephemeral watercourses as providing high quality fish habitat.
 Summer or fall fish sampling is often preferred as it falls within low flow conditions and allows for the characterization of permanent fish populations.
-Given this and the project's timeline, the sampling dates in September were deemed appropriate by NRSI aquatic biologists.
+Given this, the sampling dates in September 2015 were deemed appropriate by the Study Team Aquatic Biologists.
 Conservation Halton expressed concern that watercourses providing fish habitat only on a seasonal basis were not sampled and their function may not have been fully characterized.
 As such, a conservative approach has been applied in assessing the watercourses in accordance with Conservation Halton direction.

 Marginal habitat was not sampled within the fish sampling as minimal marginal habitat exists within the study area.
 The only site that could have been electrofished in May and June would have been Sixth001.
-This habitat has limited potential fish habitat, restricted to the lower portion of the reach (as observed in mid-November).
+This habitat has limited potential fish habitat, restricted to the lower portion of the reach (as observed in mid-November 2015).
 The only other habitats that could be marginal were observed as dry on of May 28, 2015 (Golf004, Golf002, Steeles001, and Trafalger001) when aquatic habitat assessments were conducted.
 Photos of the watercourses that were assessed are included in Appendix E.

-Sampling stations for fish were located within the study area, as well as south of the study area, and were chosen in consultation with Samantha Mason, Senior Aquatic Ecologist with Conservation Halton (see Mason pers. comm.
+Sampling stations for fish were located within the study area, as well as south of the study area, and were chosen in consultation with Conservation Halton (ref.
+Mason pers. comm.
 2015, correspondence in Appendix E).
 Several sites were located downstream of the study area due to limited access, as well as due to dry conditions.
 Electrofishing was conducted downstream of confluences where possible to determine the communities of fish located in the area.

-2.5.2 Terrestrial Ecology/Systems
+2.4.2 Terrestrial Ecology/Systems

 Terrestrial field surveys were undertaken in 2015 within the subject area, where property access was granted, in order to characterize natural features and identify significant and sensitive natural heritage features and species.
 Vegetation community delineation was completed according to the standard Ecological Land Classification (ELC) System for southern Ontario (Lee et al. 1998), along with a three-season detailed botanical survey.
-In 2017, a woodland edge analysis took place surrounding the Sixth Line Woodlot and the Coulson Tract.
 Other terrestrial surveys completed in 2015 included:

-Breeding bird surveys
+- Breeding bird surveys

-Owl survey
+- Owl survey

-Stick nest surveys
+- Stick nest surveys

-Snake surveys
+- Snake surveys

-Turtle surveys
+- Turtle surveys

-Anuran call count surveys
+- Anuran call count surveys

-Butterfly and odonate surveys
+- Butterfly and odonate surveys